Carbon Reduction Efforts

 Banisko Arboretum Planting and Restoration – Brezno, Slovakia:

 Located in the northwest area of Brezno, the Banisko Arboretum is an old and historic orchard open to the public.
-With the help of the Clean Advantage Program, the organization Brezno for Citizens plans to preserve and improve the public orchard by revitalizing old fruit trees and planting new fruit trees, ensuring that regular maintenance of the location occurs.
-To help accomplish these activities, volunteers will be involved under the guidance of an arborist.
-Volunteers will also learn how to take care of the orchard, protect the new tree plantings, and preserve the area for generations of public visitors to come.
+With the help of the Clean Advantage Program, the organization Brezno for Citizens has preserved and improved the public orchard by revitalizing old fruit trees and planting new fruit trees, ensuring that regular maintenance of the location occurs.
+To accomplish these activities, volunteers worked under the guidance of an arborist.
+Volunteers also learned how to take care of the orchard, protect the new tree plantings, and preserve the area for generations of public visitors to come.

 Várvölgy Route Planting Project – Pilisborosjenő, Hungary: